Liberty High School (Oregon)

-Liberty High School is located in Hillsboro, Oregon, United States, just west of Portland.
+Liberty High School (LHS) is located in Hillsboro, Oregon, United States, just west of Portland.
 It opened in 2003, with only freshmen, sophomores and juniors.
 The school has 1,534 students (2017–2018) and 140 faculty members.
 As of 2016, the graduation rate was 85%.
+It is the newest high school in the Hillsboro School District.

 Construction

 The school was designed by Mahlum Architects and features a rotunda two and a half stories tall at the main entrance.
 Robinson Construction served as general contractor on the $49.3 million campus.
 Amenities at the 292000 sqft school include a 536-seat theater and a 3,500-seat gym.

 History

 The school was previously organized by a "Small Schools Initiative" that divided the student body into four different "sub"-schools (academies).
 These are the Academy of Arts and Design, the Health and Human Services Academy, the Media, Culinary and Marketing Academy, and the Science, Engineering and Technology Academy.
 As of 2007, the student body was reorganized into three academies: the Freshman Academy, the Arts, Communication and Technology Academy, and the Health and Human Services Academy.
 The newly proposed Freshman Academy was introduced to compensate for the high amount of failing grades that previous freshmen were receiving.
 Once the freshmen have moved on to their sophomore year, they must then decide which of the other two academies they will join.
 In these academies the students work in various Focus Programs of study similar to college majors.
 The focus programs include Instrumental Music, Vocal Music, Visual Arts, Theatre Performance, Theatre Production, Child Services, Health Services, Public Services, Culinary Arts, Marketing/Management, Media Communications, Engineering, Science, and Technology.

 Liberty has a student-run television studio referred to as "LTV."
-The students put on a broadcast every Friday, which informs viewers of activities, awards, and announcements, and includes video clips of sporting events.
-The Patrick Henry is the school's newspaper.
+The students put on a broadcast every week, which informs viewers of activities, awards, and announcements, and includes video clips of sporting events.
+The Patrick Henry was the school's newspaper.

 In 2006 and 2007, the Liberty Culinary team won silver medals at the National Culinary Arts Event.
 They competed there after winning gold medals at state in the spring.
 In both 2008 and 2009 they won the bronze medal at the national event.

-In May 2018 a student of the school filed a suit against Liberty, alleging it violated his First Amendment rights of freedom of speech when it suspended him for wearing a Trump wall T-shirt.
+In May 2018 a student of the school filed a suit against Liberty, alleging it violated his First Amendment rights of freedom of speech when it suspended him for wearing a T-shirt supportive of the Mexico–United States border wall.
 Hillsboro School District settled with the student two months later for $25,000.